Resources provided

 Accessing responsible and affordable financial services remains a challenge in the developing world, especially for underserved populations such as people who live in rural areas, women and low income households.
 Inclusive microfinance institutions (MFIs) help to fill this gap by providing loans and other critical services that help people and businesses invest in opportunities, manage their finances and recover from shocks.
 Financial services also play a critical role in enabling access to other vital services such as education, energy, water and sanitation.

-We believe investing in financial inclusion is an attractive business opportunity.
-Microfinance investment has the potential to generate positive impact in parts of the world where it is needed the most - and attractive financial returns for investors.
+In our view, investing in financial inclusion is not just an attractive business opportunity for investors, it also has the potential to generate positive impact in parts of the world where it is needed most.

 The microloan should be used for productive purposes, meaning to finance the business and ultimately generate income for the microentrepreneur.